cottongin/sopel-modules/README.md

 ![wolfram demo](https://i.imgur.com/jEgJpzU.png)

 Once you have acquired your Wolfram Alpha API key you can set it in a PM with the bot via `.set wolfram.api_key <your api key>`

+### spongebob

+**Requires lots of configuration and a [linx.li](https://linx.li) server**

+This module generates a sPoNgEbOb meme image based on user input, it requires a lot of configuration and your own [linx.li](https://linx.li) server so I am not going into detail here on how to get it working.

+The source code is there if you'd like to give it a shot yourself